jrdennisoss/dosboxrm/RMDOS_API.md

 #### Subfunction 0001h - Start Playing
 This tells the MPEG decoder to start playing the specified media handle.
-This always returns zero, but as far as I can tell, noone checks the return value.
+This always returns zero, but as far as I can tell, nothing checks the return value.

 #### Subfunction 0004h - Start Playing in Loop
 This tells the MPEG decoder to start playing the specified media handle.
 This will also put the player into a "loop mode" before starting.
 See above "Command/Function 01h - Open Media Handle" for more information on loop mode.
-This always returns zero, but as far as I can tell, noone checks the return value.
+This always returns zero, but as far as I can tell, nothing checks the return value.

 ### Command/Function 04h - Unknown - Possibly Stop Media Handle
 I'm not quite sure what this is.
 I see Return to Zork call this on a specific media handle usually before it closes the handle.
-Currently returning 0;
+Currently returns 0;

 ### Command/Function 09h - Set Parameter
 I'm pretty confident this is a "set parameter" function.
 For most of these I am just ignoring them as I do